rabbycse/Graphical-Calculator/README.md

 ## Conclusion

-This project was submitted by me in the Microprocessor amd Assembly Language course(CSE-232).
+This project was submitted by me in the Microprocessor and Assembly Language course(CSE-232).